James-Nuccini/imdb-top-1000-analysis/README.md

 ## 📊 Dataset Source

-The dataset used in this project was sourced from [Kaggle](https://www.kaggle.com/datasets/ashirwadsangwan/imdb-top-1000-movies).
+The dataset used in this project was sourced from [Kaggle](https://www.kaggle.com/datasets/bansodesandeep/imdb-top-1000-movies).
-All credit for the original dataset goes to its creator, Ashirwad Sangwan.
+All credit for the original dataset goes to its creator, Sandeep Bansode.

 ## 🧼 Tools & Techniques Used